Here are the exact props and accessories we purchased for our Leopard 43 Catamaran:

 - Stop the prop from spinning, create extra drag and slow down the boat.

-Neither option is a great solution for long distance sailing.
+Neither option is a great solution for long-distance sailing.

 With a feathering or folding propeller, the blades minimize themselves eliminating both issues listed above.
 We chose Max Props simply because they are the gold standard for feathering props (and recommended by every sailor we talked to).
 Here are some of the main benefits:

-- Propeller Drag & Increased Speed: The Max-Prop will increase the sailing speed around 15% on average.
+- Propeller Drag & Increased Speed: The Max-Prop will increase the sailing speed by around 15% on average.
 On our boat that’s one knot +/-.
 The largest difference is noticed when sailing in light air.

 - Propeller Drag & Tacking: With a fixed prop our catamaran struggled to get through a tack, and we’d have to bear off to gain speed exiting the tack.
 With the Max-Prop we can carry our speed through the tack much better as we are not “dragging a bucket”.
 This means we exit a tack with more speed and a higher line which helps keep us on track.